andy586586/andy586586/README.md

 # 👋 Hi there, nice to meet you!
 Welcome to my Github!

 ### Professional Experience
-- Point72 - Internal tools/infrastructure for memory, compute and resource optimization
+- Point72 - Internal tools/infrastructure for memory and compute optimization
-- IBM - Research and production of new document processing algorithm for LLM information retrieval from scratch
+- IBM - New document processing algorithm for LLM information retrieval
-- RBC - Machine Learning to protect low-latency and high-volume operations and trading workflows
+- RBC - Machine Learning to protect low-latency and high-volume operations/trading workflows
 - Lockheed Martin - High-performance systems programming for undisclosed core product

 ### What I'm up to